-Damon Evans was named Director of Athletics for the University of Maryland on June 25, 2018.
+Damon Evans was named the Director of Athletics for the University of Maryland on June 25, 2018.
+He oversees a department with 20 varsity sports and 500 student-athletes, a full-time staff of over 200, and an annual budget of $95 million.

 As the director of athletics at the University of Georgia from 2004-10, Evans managed a program with 600 student-athletes, an $85 million budget and a staff of 250.
 The Bulldogs won 13 national championships and 19 SEC titles during Evans’ tenure.
 Under Evans’ guidance, Georgia annually finished in the top 10 in the Learfield Director’s Cup and also amassed $65 million for the athletic department’s reserve fund, an increase of over $56 million in just a six-year period.